 Here’s the thing.
 You could travel in the safest country in the world and still come to harm if you act like an idiot.
 And in the opposite way, you could travel in some of the more dangerous countries and still stay safe if you’re smart about it.

 São Paulo is an enormous city with tons of different neighborhoods and areas, so there’s a lot you need to know.
-In this article, we’re going to give you a full, comprehensive overview of everything safety-related.
+In this article, we’re going to give you a full, comprehensive overview on how safe is Sao Paulo and everything safety-related.

 By the time you’ve finished reading, you’ll be a certified São Paulo safety expert (and those nightmares of getting robbed will turn into sweet dreams of your upcoming adventures!)